 - Sauté or roast the mushrooms while the risotto cooks.

-- Continuing adding stock, stirring and cooking the rice until it is al dente (still firm and not mushy).
+- Continue adding stock, stirring and cooking the rice until it is al dente (still firm and not mushy).

 - Remove from heat and stir in grated Parmesan, butter and fresh herbs.
 Season with salt and pepper.

 Risotto should be a very thick liquid, not runny or overly gooey.
 Perfect consistency for risotto is tricky, as the time it takes really depends on a lot of factors, like the type of rice, the temperature of the stock and the precise temp of the risotto itself.